hayward-work/civ-ipriot-smiley/knowledge_and_evidence.md

 1. **Understanding Blink Mechanism:**
     1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.
-        > No, as the class `Smiley` does *not* inherit from the `Blinkable` abstract class, currently, only the subclass `Happy` does.
+        > No, as not all subclasses of `Smiley` inherit from `blinkable`, currently, only the subclass `Happy` does.

     2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.
-        > No, as the use of an abstract class indicates the author expects subclasses to provide their own implementation.
+        > No, as the use of an abstract method indicates the author expects subclasses to provide their own implementation.
         >
-        > If every subclass was to have the same implementation, there would be little reason not to implement the functionality in the superclass.
+        > If every subclass was expected to have the same implementation, there would be little reason not to implement the functionality in `Blinkable` itself.

     3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.
-        > Polymorphism is a pillar of OOP that posits objects of related types should share a common interface that likely *will not have **the same*** implementation for every related type, but it *will have **an*** implementation for every related type.
+        > Polymorphism is a pillar of OOP that posits objects of related types should share a common interface, that likely *will not have **the same*** implementation for every related type, but it *will have **an*** implementation for every related type.
         >
-        > Notably, our `Happy` and .
+        > Meaning if we decide `Sad` should share the ability to blink and inherit from `Blinkable`, we can implement it in a manner that we deem most appropriate for **this** type of object.
+        >
+        > Perhaps we think a sad smiley should have a different implementation of blinking, that's fine, just so long as it provides functionality for what was inherited from the abstract.

     4. How is inheritance used in the blink method, and why is it important for polymorphism?
-        > This superclass doesn't actually provide any implementation, rather, by inheriting from it, a given subclass promises to *provide* the implementation.
+        > This superclass doesn't actually provide any implementation for the `blink()` method, rather, by inheriting from `Blinkable`, a given subclass simply inherits an empty method that it promises to *provide* the functionality for within the subclass.
         >
-        > This means that regardless of whether the subclass' type
+        > This means that differing subclasses can provide implementation as it makes sense for that subclass.
+        >
+        > This is important for polymorphism as attempting to handle every related type the same way often creates more problems than it fixes, allowing for differing implementations that share a common interface but provide functionality relevant to the type avoids this problem.

 2. **Implement Blink in Sad Class:**
    - Create a new method called `blink` within the Sad class.
 Ensure you use the same method signature as in the Happy class:

      ```python
      def blink(self, delay=0.25):
-         pass  # Replace 'pass' with your implementation
+         ...
      ```

 3. **Code Implementation:**
    - Implement the code that allows the Sad smiley to blink.
 Use the implementation from the Happy Smiley as a reference.
 Ensure your new method functions similarly by controlling the blink duration through the `delay` argument.
+     ```python
+     def blink(self, delay=0.25):
+         show_eye = False
+         for i in range(2):
+             self.draw_eyes(wide_open=show_eye)
+             self.show()
+             time.sleep(delay)
+             show_eye = not show_eye
+     ```

 4. **Testing the Implementation:**
    - Test the new blink functionality on your Raspberry Pi or within the Python classes provided.
 You might need to adjust the `main.py` script to incorporate Sad Smiley's new blinking capability.